jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### GNOME 3 Lockin Question

 By 2012 the GNOME project was considered pretty mature opensource project.
 It was a complete desktop environment and had accomplished what it had set out to do back in 1999.
 So much so that GNOME community contributed development began to wane [^29].
 By that time there was one community developer working on GNOME full time and the other 10 were Red Hat Employees coincidentally.
-By the end 2012 the GNOME project voted to include Lennart Poettering's sysetmd as a hard dependency in GNOME.
+By the end 2012 the GNOME project voted to include Lennart Poettering's systemd as a hard dependency in GNOME.
 This had a two-fold effect.
 This made GNOME 3 the default desktop of any system using systemd for process initialization on boot, which is all of the two major families of Linux operating systems except for the Devuan/Debian fork.
 When you compare Debian, Fedora (Red Hat), and Ubuntu you see very little differentiation desktop-wise now.

 Some people in the Free and Opensource world think that this amounts to a Linux coup d'etat and some would argue that it is just good business sense.
 One wonders if there are clear signs or if this is the natural evolution of Linux.
 Can Linux survive as an opensource project at this scale or will it have to become a commercially sponsored project?
 For arguments sake, imagine if Red Hat could co-opt all of the Linux desktop market and even the Linux kernel.
 What would that mean financially?